fluid-project/infusion-docs/src/documents/IoCTestingFramework.md

 the `testEnvironment` has been torn down, the framework will reset the markup within this root to the contents it enjoyed before setup of the environment.

+When run in the browser, the framework will show feedback in the QUnit UI relating to the sequence point reached by the system.
+This can be used to diagnose the last successfully reached sequence point in the case of a "hang" caused by an unexpectedly missing event in the sequence.

+The IoC Testing Framework can also be used to run test sequences in the node.js server environment - in this case the above features are not provided.

+### Walkthrough of the example sequence

 Finally, we show the contents of the associated `TestCaseHolder`.
 In this case, the 1 test it defines holds a sequence member prescribing a sequence of 11 states for the component, which run a total of 7 jqUnit assertions.
-These show records of 5 of the types defined above - the framework ensures the correct sequence of activities (including binding and unbinding of listeners registered in `binder` records) is operated, as well as showing feedback in the QUnit UI relating to the sequence point reached by the system.
-This can be used to diagnose the last successfully reached sequence point in the case of a "hang" caused by an unexpectedly missing event in the sequence.
+These show records of 5 of the types defined above - the framework ensures the correct sequence of activities (including binding and unbinding of listeners registered in `binder` records) is operated.

 The sequence first initiates rendering of the overall component with a custom global function `fluid.tests.startRendering`, which checks that the component has rendered correctly and then initiates a click on the rendered button element.
-The sequence then checks for the expected asynchronous Fluid event - it then synthesises a further click on the button and checks for the same event again.
+The sequence then checks for the expected asynchronous Fluid event firing - it then synthesises a further click on the button and checks for the same event again.
 It then synthesises an update to the rendered text field in the UI, and listens to the expected ChangeEvent generated by this update.
 It changes the field again to a different value and listens for the further ChangeEvent.
 Next, the sequence makes a direct call to a jqUnit assertion function to